 How does conservative garbage collection work?
 Brute force garbage collectors use a two stage process called mark-and-sweep.
-During the mark phase, the collector marks every reachable object by setting a designated bit in the header (which is reserved for this purpose and otherwise maintained in a "clear" state).
-After all reachable storage has been marked, the collector sweeps the entire heap examining every object and linking unreachable objects into a free storage list (or other form of data structure recording freed storage blocks).
-Exact (non-conservative) collectors may also move objects to compact the footprint of live storage, but no object can be moved unless all pointers to that object can be identified and updated.
+During the mark phase, the collector marks every reachable object by setting a designated bit in the header (which is reserved for this purpose during collection and is typically maintained in a "clear" state).
+After all reachable storage has been marked, the collector sweeps the entire heap (a contiguous area of memory) examining every object and linking unreachable objects into a free storage list (or other form of data structure recording freed storage blocks).
+Exact (nonconservative) collectors may also move objects to compact the footprint of live storage, but no object can be moved unless all pointers to that object can be identified and updated.
 Conservative garbage collectors cannot move objects in the absence of special constraints on what can point to the object to be moved.
 Conservative garbage collectors don't generally know whether an address aligned field in a heap object or stack frame is a pointer or not.
 So they assume that every such field is a pointer (to any live object) unless they can prove otherwise.